How to Speak Your Partner’s Love Language

-The Five Love Languages by Gary Chapman outlines five ways to express and experience love that Chapman refers to as “love languages” including: receiving gifts, quality time, words of affirmation, acts of service (devotion), and physical touch.
+How to Speak Your Partner’s Love Language: The Five Love Languages by Gary Chapman outlines five ways to express and experience love that Chapman refers to as “love languages” including: receiving gifts, quality time, words of affirmation, acts of service (devotion), and physical touch.
 Examples are given from his counseling practice, as well as questions to help determine one’s own love languages.

-Chapman suggests that to discover another person’s love language, one must observe the way they express love to others, and analyze what they complain about most often and what they request from their significant other most often.
-He theorizes that people tend to naturally give love in the way that they prefer to receive love, and better communication between couples can be accomplished when one can demonstrate caring to the other person in the love language the recipient understands.
+Chapman suggests that to discover another person’s love language, one must observe the way they express love to others.
+They should then analyze what they complain about most often and what they request from their significant other most often.
+He theorizes that people tend to naturally give love in the way that they prefer to receive love.
+Couples can experience better communication when each partner demonstrates love to the other person in the love language the recipient understands.